KingDeadKnight/EnchantmentSign/README.md

 Place a sign and write:

 AdminEnchant
-id:level
+Id:Level
-amount of level
+Amount of level
-amount of lapis
+Amount of lapis

 The sign will may change.